theforeman/theforeman.org/contribute.md

 The Foreman is an open-source project that's licensed under the GNU General Public License version 3.
 Contributions of all types are gladly accepted!
 Before setting up your development environment, check out our [issue tracker](https://projects.theforeman.org/projects).
 We have a list of [trivial or easy](https://projects.theforeman.org/projects/foreman/issues?query_id=42) issues in the Foreman core project.
 Similar queries can be done in other projects on the issue tracker.

 Before writing any code, read the Foreman [handbook](/handbook.html) for some code guidelines and recommendations.
-You can find us on both our forum and IRC if you run into trouble when selecting issues or setting up your development environment.
+You can find us on both our forum and Matrix.org if you run into trouble when selecting issues or setting up your development environment.
 See our [Support](/support) page for all the details on how to come chat with us.

 ### Setting up a development environment